marikadu/ghostProjectGodot/README.md

 **Freesound.org** - Sound database website

-Music and some audio were created by me.
+Music and some sound effects were created by me.
 Other audio is from Freesound.org:

 https://freesound.org/people/kev_durr/sounds/426207/